mutur4/Hacking-Scripts/README.md

 ## Hacking-Scripts

-- This is a repository that includes some hacking scripts that can help during enumeration, exploitation and post-exploitation.
+- This is a repository that includes some scripts created out of curiosity and for better understanding of systems.